vvshard/methods-enum/README.md

 **`#[methods_enum::gen(`*EnumName*`: ` *handler_name* ` = ` *OutName*`)]`**

 where:
- - *OutName*: the name of the automatically generated enum with options from single tuples of return types.
+ - *OutName*: the name of the automatically generated enum with variants from single tuples of return types.

 In the second case, you can also specify an expression for the default return value after the method signature.